 - Wipe from front to back after a bowel movement.
 This prevents bacteria in the anal region from spreading to the vagina and urethra.

-If you have symptoms of cystitis, talk to your doctor as soon as possible.
-In addition to discussing your signs and symptoms and your medical history, your doctor may recommend certain tests, such as:
+If you have symptoms of cystitis, talk to your health care provider as soon as possible.
+Your provider can diagnose cystitis based on your symptoms and medical history.

 Cystitis caused by bacterial infection is generally treated with antibiotics.
-Treatment for noninfectious cystitis depends on the underlying cause.
+Treatment for other types of cystitis depends on what's causing it.

 Treating bacterial cystitis

 Antibiotics are the first line of treatment for cystitis caused by bacteria.
-Which drugs are used and for how long depend on your overall health and the bacteria found in your urine.
+Which drugs are used and for how long depends on your overall health and the bacteria found in the urine.

 - Repeat infection.
-If you have recurrent UTIs, your doctor may recommend longer antibiotic treatment or refer you to a doctor who specializes in urinary tract disorders (urologist or nephrologist) for an evaluation, to see if urologic abnormalities may be causing the infections.
-For some women, taking a single dose of an antibiotic after sexual intercourse may be helpful.
+If you have recurrent UTIs, your provider may have you take antibiotics for a longer period of time.
+You may also be referred to a doctor who specializes in urinary tract disorders (urologist or nephrologist).
+A specialist can check for any urologic problems that may be causing the infections.
+In some cases, taking a single dose of an antibiotic after sex may be helpful for repeat infections.

 - Hospital-acquired infection.
-Hospital-acquired bladder infections can be a challenge to treat because bacteria found in hospitals are often resistant to the common types of antibiotics used to treat community-acquired bladder infections.
-For that reason, different types of antibiotics and different treatment approaches may be needed.
+Hospital-acquired bladder infections can be a challenge to treat.
+That's because bacteria found in hospitals are often resistant to the common types of antibiotics used to treat community-acquired bladder infections.
+Different types of antibiotics and different treatment approaches may be needed.

-Postmenopausal women may be particularly susceptible to cystitis.
-As a part of your treatment, your doctor may recommend a vaginal estrogen cream — if you're able to use this medication without increasing your risk of other health problems.
+Women who have gone through menopause may be particularly at risk of cystitis.
+As a part of treatment, your provider may give you a vaginal estrogen cream.
+But vaginal estrogen is recommended only if you're able to use this medicine without increasing your risk of other health problems.